Great Basin National Park

 Caves

-Great Basin National Park contains over 40 known caves filled with unusual cave life and interesting features, but only two caves are open to the public.
-Join a park ranger for a 60 or 90 minute tour of Lehman Cave, reservations are required.
+Great Basin National Park contains over 40 known caves filled with unusual cave life and interesting features.

 Trail Access

-Ranging in elevation from 5,000 - 13,000 feet, with deserts, playas, mountains, rock formations, fossils, springs, caves, creeks, and even a lone glacier, Great Basin National Park has over 60 miles of trails to explore.
+Ranging in elevation from 5,000 - 13,000 feet, with deserts, playas, mountains, rock formations, fossils, springs, caves, creeks, and Nevada's only glacier - a rock glacier, Great Basin National Park has over 60 miles of trails to explore.